Skip to main content

 If you notice new doctors emerging on the scene, this could indicate doctor shopping.
 To obtain additional prescriptions of Vicodin, those misusing or abusing Vicodin go to several doctors to get more prescriptions.
 Excuses may revolve around lost pills, stolen prescriptions, and increased requests for money to pay for the additional prescriptions are warning signs.
 Sneaky behavior, lying, and increased seclusion are all behavioral changes to address immediately.

-Dangers of Vicodin Abuse
+Dangers of Vicodin Abuse and Addiction

 Lastly, when discussing the signs and symptoms of Vicodin abuse, it is also essential to address and clarify that long-term usage can cause severe medical implications.
 For example, common complications include liver failure, jaundice, and urinary tract issues.
 In addition, when Vicodin is used with alcohol, respiratory problems can occur, including fatal respiratory depression.
 Finally, overdose is an apparent and present danger when abuse is present.